 How to Thread Ratchet Straps and Cam Buckle Straps

-While both ratchet straps and straps are used to haul various types of cargo and come in sizes ranging from 1" to 4" in width, there are some key differences between the two.
+While both ratchet straps and cam straps are used to haul various types of cargo and come in sizes ranging from 1" to 4" in width, there are some key differences between the two.

 Ratchet Straps